intel/intel-extension-for-pytorch/README.md

 model = Model()
 res = model(input)
 ```
 You just need to transform the above python script as follows and then the extension will be enabled and accelerate the computation automatically.
-Besides that the not only imperative mode but also JIT mode.
 ```python
 import torch
 import torch.nn as nn